• Skip to primary navigation

 Fastest Route

 If you’re looking for a straightforward route from Saskatoon to Edmonton, look no further.
-Spanning 523 km, this drive will have you heading west on Highway 16 ( the Yellowhead Highway) for your trip’s entire 5-hour and 15-minute duration.
+Spanning 523 km, this drive will take you approximately 5 hours and 15 minutes heading west on Highway 16 (the Trans-Canada Highway).

 Saskatoon-to-Edmonton-Map

 Believe it or not, prairie driving can offer some of the most picturesque scenery, and that’s exactly what you’ll get by taking this route.
-This drive will take you 523 km in 5 hours and 30 minutes.
-Start off on Highway 16, and head west to North Battleford, where you will follow signs west to Highway 40.
-Continue driving west on Highway 40 (Poundmaker Trail), which will turn into Highway 14 once you’ve crossed the border into Alberta.
-You’ll stay the course heading west on Highway 14 straight into Edmonton.
+This drive is 523 km and will take a bit longer at 5 hours and 30 minutes.
+Start off on Highway 16 and head west to North Battleford, where you will follow signs west to Highway 40.

 North Saskatchewan River